Royals vs. Orioles Player Props Betting Odds

 Mateo Stats

-- Mateo has five doubles, six home runs, six walks and 17 RBI (25 total hits).
+- Jorge Mateo has 26 hits with five doubles, six home runs, six walks and 18 RBI.
 He's also stolen 10 bases.

-- Mateo has recorded at least one hit in seven games in a row.
-During his last 10 outings he is hitting .344 with three doubles, three home runs, two walks and six RBI.
+- Mateo enters this game looking to extend his eight-game hit streak.
+In his last 10 outings he is batting .294 with two doubles, three home runs, a walk and six RBI.

 Mateo Recent Games